jfollmann/installerzen/README.md

 # Welcome to installerzen 👑
-With `installerzen` you can perfom the installation of many of your application in just one simple and easy to use program!
+With `installerzen` you can perfom the installation of many of your applications in just one simple and easy-to-use program!

 > Install applications on linux with one command in less than 30 seconds..